ebrahim-mansour/guestbook-backend/README.md

     }
 }
 with your credentials
-6) In your terminal, Run command: npm start
+6) In your terminal, Run command: npm run start:dev
 5) Now, server is running on http://localhost:5000
 ```